AdobeDocs/campaign-standard.en/help/sending/using/filtering-rules.md

  **[!UICONTROL Exclude mobile applications]** | Mobile application | Excludes app subscriptions that do not match the mobile application defined in the message.
  **[!UICONTROL Exclude mobile applications for In-App]** | In-App | Excludes app subscriptions that do not match the mobile application defined in the message (In-App template).
  **[!UICONTROL Exclude mobile applications for In-App broadcast]**| In-App | Excludes app subscriptions that do not match the mobile application defined in the message (In-App broadcast template)
- **[!UICONTROL Exclude mobile applications for Push]** | Mobile application | Excludes app subscriptions that do not match the mobile application defined in the message (Push template)
+ **[!UICONTROL Exclude mobile applications for Push]** | Mobile application | Excludes app subscriptions that do not match the mobile application defined in the message (for Push)
  **[!UICONTROL Quarantined address]** | All | Excludes quarantined addresses.
- **[!UICONTROL Target limited in size]** | All | Applies to direct mail deliveries with the "delivery limit" option activated.
+ **[!UICONTROL Target limited in size]** | All | Checks if the maximum delivery size was reached for the target.
+Applies to direct mail deliveries with the "delivery limit" option activated.

-Additionnally to these default filtering rules, two exclusion rules are available:
+Additionally to these default filtering rules, two exclusion rules are available:

 * **[!UICONTROL Exclusion of addresses]** ( **[!UICONTROL addressExclusions]** )
 * **[!UICONTROL Exclusion of domains]** ( **[!UICONTROL domainExclusions]** ).